 • Water – 4 gal / 15 liters

-2. Mash currants by hands or with a wooden roller pin.
+2. Mash currants by hands or with a wooden tool.
 Each berry should be mashed.

 3. Dissolve half of the sugar norm (5.5 lb / 2.5 kg) in warm water (4 gal / 15 liters).

-6. After 3-4 days when there are signs of fermentation (hissing sound, sour odor), pour the juice from the sediment into a separate contianer.
+6. After 3-4 days when there are signs of fermentation (hissing sound, sour odor), pour the juice from the sediment into a separate fermentation container.
+If fermentation did not start – use wine yeasts.

 7. Squeeze the pulp through cheesecloth.
-Add 17.6 oz / 500 grams of sugar in obtained fluid, stir it and pour currant syrup into the bottle with the fermented juice.
+Add 17.6 oz / 500 grams of sugar into your must, stir it thoroughly and pour currant syrup into the bottle with the fermented juice.

 10. You should taste the must every 4-5 days.
 If it gets sourer (sugar transformed into alcohol), you should add another portion of sugar – 18-26 oz / 500-750 gr.
 Repeat the procedure 2-3 times.

-11. When active fermentation is finished (the water seal is not bubbling, the must is getting brighter, there’s a sediment at the bottom), pour the new currant wine through a narrow straw into another container to get rid of sediment.
+11. When active fermentation is finished (the airlock is not bubbling, the must is getting brighter, there’s a sediment at the bottom), pour the new currant wine through a narrow straw into another container to get rid of sediment.

-12. Install the water seal on the wine container once again and leave it in a cool place (a cellar).
+12. Install an airlock on the wine container once again and leave it in a cool place (a cellar).
 It should stay there for 60 days (the longer, the better).

-Some winemakers advise against installing a water seal and using cork instead.
+Some winemakers advise against installing an airlock and suggest using cork instead.
 But if the fermentation is not yet finished (it’s hard for novices to determine that), then there’s a risk that carbon dioxide will explode the container, thus ruining your homemade wine.
-That’s why you should take care of carbon dioxide removal.
+That’s why you should take care of carbon dioxide removal and I do recommend using an Airlock – it’s simple and does the job perfectly.

 13. I suggest separating wine from the sediment through a straw every 20-25 days.
 Then you’ll end up with a bright wine.

-14. After 40 days of infusion you can add sugar to the currant wine accordingly to your tastes.
+14. After 40 days of infusion, you can add sugar or wine sweeteners to your Blackcurrant wine accordingly to your tastes.

 15. At the final stage the beverage is separated from the sediment once again, bottled and then sealed with corks.

-You should keep your homemade black currant wine in a dark cool place.
+You should keep your homemade blackcurrant wine in a dark cool place.
 Since there are no preservatives, its shelf-life is not very long – 300-400 days on the average.
-That’s why my advice to you is to drink it in a few months after making it.
+That’s why my advice to you is to drink it in a few months after making it, or alternatively shop for wine preservatives.